DataDog/chaos-controller/CONTRIBUTING.md

 It'll then automatically run jobs to push the image with the defined tag on every environment.

-## Re-generating the CRD
+## Re-generating the CRD manifest

 When the API package is changed, the CRD (custom resource definition) must be re-generated.
-To achieve that, just run the `make` command (or `make generate` if you don't want to trigger tests and linters, not recommended).
+To achieve that, just run the `make manifests` command.